High-Poly Models vs Low-Poly Models

 The geometry of high-poly models is very complex as it consists of many polygons of different shapes, especially, when it comes to curved objects.
 In this case, CG artists carefully build the geometry and check it several times to avoid errors in high-poly modeling, such as chipping, visible seams, holes in the surface, etc.

 Low-poly models are simpler in geometry and have fewer polygons in them.
 This property of such 3D objects allows them to work in apps and on all digital platforms.
 For that, 3D modelers additionally optimize the geometry by doing retopology.

 To put it simply, 3d Max retopology means reducing the number of polygons in the mesh.
 The average-sized 3D object is made of thousands of polygons, i.e. vertices and faces that form a mesh.
-Such a surface is very complex for texturing and rendering.
-Retopology makes 3D models smooth and light so that visually the object remains highly detailed but works perfectly for CG motion solutions.
+This makes it difficult to texture and render it without flaws.
+Retopology makes 3D models smoother and lighter so that the object can be rendered quickly while remaining highly detailed visually.

 #4.
 Texture Quality

 Texturing high-poly models is a tricky process as it includes using various texture maps for realistic results.
 If you need high-poly 3D objects, provide CG artists with HD photos of texture samples.
 The latter, in turn, can create a texture from scratch or find similar material in their library.
 Regardless of making custom textures or using ready samples, the resulting textures will look perfect even in HR render images.